Superhero (Daze song)

 "Superhero" (or "Super Hero") is a song by Danish Eurodance band Daze, released in 1997 as the first single from their debut album, Super Heroes (1997).
 The song was written by Jesper Tønnov Rasmussen and Lucas Sieber and produced by Johnny Jam and Delgado.
 It was successful in Scandinavia, peaking at number two in Denmark, Finland and Norway.
 In Sweden, it missed the top 10, reaching number 11.
-The single became the fastest-selling single of 1997 in Denmark as well as reaching number one on the Danish radio and club chart.
+The single became the fastest-selling single of 1997 in Denmark as well as reaching number one on the Danish radio and club charts.
 Daze won the Best Dance Act of the Year award at the Danish Grammy Awards.

 Critical reception

 AllMusic editor Stephen Thomas Erlewine felt that "Superhero", compared to Aqua's "Barbie Girl", was "quite similar to that slice of relentlessly catchy and danceable Europop".
 Larry Flick from Billboard wrote, "Is there still a little steam left in the Euro-NRG movement?
 When the material is as giddy and catchy as this, you bet.
 This exuberant trio—fronted by the chirpy Bix and helmed by the producers behind Aqua—speeds through a rave-ish groove and a sea of cotton-candy synths.
 Bix is not an extraordinary vocalist, but she's several notches above her European contemporaries, vamping with notable dexterity and confidence.
 The hook is sticky good fun and perfect car-radio fodder.
 Expect it to be blasting from rhythm-crossover and top 40 stations well into the early summer season."

 Gerald Martinez from New Straits Times complimented it as a "bouncy and catchy dance tune".
 Music Week stated that Aqua's fellow Danes Daze "have come up with a Europop classic, though cynics might regard it as just a predictable re-hash of the "Barbie Girl" sound."
 They added, "Pulsating and infectious, "Superhero" is a totally danceable hit.
 The kids will love it, with its "eey yay oh" chorus hook".